 - Knowledge of web security and common attack vectors

-- Complete professional internships in companies with established SOCs
+- Complete professional internships in organizations with established SOCs

 Is it necessary to know how to program to be a SOC analyst?